unn4m3d/cppize/NODES.md

 NilLiteral    | :x: Not supported |
 Nop           | :white_check_mark: Supported |
 Not           | :x: Not supported |
-NumberLiteral | :white_check_mark: Supported |
-Or            | :white_check_mark: Supported |
+NumberLiteral | :white_check_mark: Supported | :warning: Needs to be implemented in stdlib Or            | :white_check_mark: Supported |
 Out           | :x: Not supported |
 Path          | :heavy_exclamation_mark: Partial |
-PointerOf     | :white_check_mark: Supported | Implemented through a function
-ProcLiteral   | :x: Not supported | :soon: Coming soon ProcNotation  | :x: Not supported | :soon: Coming soon RangeLiteral  | :x: Not supported |
+PointerOf     | :white_check_mark: Supported | :warning: Needs to be implemented in stdlib ProcLiteral   | :x: Not supported | :soon: Coming soon ProcNotation  | :white_check_mark: Supported | :warning: Needs to be implemented in stdlib RangeLiteral  | :x: Not supported |
 RegexLiteral  | :x: Not supported |
 Require       | :x: Not supported |